willstMSFT/azure-docs/articles/load-balancer/load-balancer-get-started-ilb-classic-cloud.md

 The internal load balancer configuration has to be set during the creation of the first deployment in the cloud service, as shown in the sample below.

 > [!IMPORTANT]
 > A prerequisite to run the steps below is to have a virtual network already created for the cloud deployment.
 You will need the virtual network name and subnet name to create the Internal Load Balancing.
+The IP address 168.63.129.16 is used for the Probe Health.
+This IP address must be allowed with the Subnet or NIC's NSG for the target NICs.

 ### Step 1